Advertisement

 Key developments: The fetus’ limb movements are becoming more coordinated and may be picked up on ultrasounds, though they are likely still too faint for you to notice.

 What you need to know: HCPs recommend you gain about 12 to 14 pounds this trimester.
 “For the whole pregnancy, we usually expect about a 25- to 35-pound weight gain,” says Ozbun.
 “We usually tell women to gain around 5 pounds in the first trimester.”
-The second trimester is a transition point because you may gain very little weight in the beginning, but then you’ll likely gain about a pound a week, explains Ozbun.
+The second trimester is a transition point because you may gain very little weight in the beginning of your pregnancy, but then you’ll likely gain about a pound a week in the second trimester, explains Ozbun.

 People who are overweight before pregnancy typically need to gain less (such as 15 to 25 pounds total for those considered overweight or 11 to 20 pounds if considered obese), while those who are underweight may need to gain more (up to 40 pounds).